 Facts & Figures

-With approximately 95% of Totino-Grace students attending college, we offer a strong college preparatory curriculum with extensive Honors and Advanced Placement course offerings.
-The school welcomes students of all ability levels and offers additional structured support to students with identified needs through our Learning Lab program.
+With approximately 98% of Totino-Grace students matriculating to college annually, we offer a strong college preparatory curriculum with extensive Honors and Advanced Placement course offerings.
+Students of all ability levels are welcomed and additional structured support is offered to students with identified needs through our Learning Lab Program.

 Totino-Grace is on a semester system.
 One credit is given per class per semester.